Step 6 7

 I normally work with the Clients’ local team and focus on the procurement of the high volume and high value goods, to be imported, while the Clients’ team manages the local activities.

 The procurement process begins with a review of the project brief.
+I then prepare a preliminary proposal which includes:

 - OS& E scope document.